What is dry eye syndrome?

 Dry eye syndrome does not tend to be a serious condition; people affected tend to have some discomfort but don’t normally have vision loss.

-Dry eye usually does not have a cure, but it can be well controlled using the appropriate treatment.
+Dry eye usually does not have a cure, but it can be well controlled using the appropriate dry eye treatment.

 The main symptoms of dry eye syndrome are tired eyes, light sensitivity, blurred vision, gritty sensation, burning, or redness.
 These symptoms are normally worse in environments with wind, smoke, air conditioning, dust, or low humidity.
 Another symptom could be an intolerance to contact lenses.